 In terms of jobs, I’ve served as a fellow at Mother Jones, a reporter in residence at the Sydney Morning Herald and the national op/ed and politics editor for U-Wire.
 As a freelance writer, I’ve worked for publications from Chicago Magazine and Mental_Floss to the New Republic and BuzzFlash to the Chicago Daily Herald and Rugby Magazine.
 Internationally, my work’s appeared in publications including the Toronto Star, Sudan Tribune, Southland (New Zealand) Times and Austria’s Profil.

-I spent 2008 as an Alicia Patterson Foundation fellow in New Zealand and the South Pacific, conducting interviews and research for the book I’m currently writing about climate change.
-The book is my main job at the moment, but I’m always keeping up with magazine and newspaper work and interested in picking up more.
+I spent 2008 as an Alicia Patterson Foundation fellow in New Zealand and the South Pacific, and I’m always keeping up with magazine and newspaper work and interested in picking up more.
 While most of my recent reporting is in the politics/current affairs category, I also have years of experience covering sports, entertainment, business and travel.
 I’ve interviewed people ranging from a former U.S. president and the head of United Nations peacekeeping in Rwanda to a Pulitzer-winning graphic novelist and a member of Monty Python.
 I’ve learned to throw a googly from one of Australia’s top cricket bowlers, spent a month reporting on a remote Pacific atoll, guest lectured to law students about my research and seen my work included in multiple university syllabi and a few textbooks around the world.

 I’m also a veteran newsroom editor and equally experienced editing books, articles and screenplays.
 A consultant on a range of journalism and business projects.
 A screenwriter and documentary filmmaker.
 A photographer and visual artist.
 A former Chicago improv comic and local radio talk show host.
 I have a bachelor’s in journalism and history from Indiana University and a master’s in magazine journalism from Northwestern University’s Medill School of Journalism.